unprosaiclabyrinth/Theseus/README.md

 # Getting Started

 All agent architectures are implemented in Scala.
 The `src` directory contains the source code for the wumpus world simulator and the agent implementation.
 The project repo contains a Makefile that automates building and running the different agents.
-The Makefile runs the project with the options `nonDeterministicMode` and `randomAgentLoc` set to `false`.
+The Makefile runs the project with the options `forwardProbability (-n)` set to 1 and `randomAgentLoc (-r)` set to `false`.
 It contains a `check` target that checks the system for the necessary tools (`scala`, `java`).
 It is recommended that the system is checked for the nexessary tools before running the project.
 The check command is:-
 ```zsh
 make check
 ```